This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients Needed

-• Baking powder and Baking soda: The combination makes for a fluffy cake
+• Baking powder and Baking soda are the combination for a fluffy cake that rises and stays moist.

-• Brown sugar and Granulated sugar: I love the combination because brown sugar keeps baked goods moist.
+• I love the combination of Brown sugar and Granulated sugar because brown sugar keeps baked goods moist for days.

 zucchini cake in a rectangle grey pan with a slice taken out.